davetcoleman/ompl_visual_tools/README.md

 The OMPL Visual Tools is a library for visualizing and debugging [Open Motion Planning Library](http://ompl.kavrakilab.org/) algorithms in Rviz.

-Formally named ompl_rviz_viewer until August 2014.
+Formally named ompl_rviz_viewer until August 2014, this project spun out of an internship at Willow Garage.
+[Video](https://www.youtube.com/watch?v=RcGvi4Svd4k)

 The ompl_visual_tools was originally develped for testing cost-based algorithms in a two dimensional space with a third dimension displayed as cost.
 The space is specified as a grey scale cost map image that can be passed in to the program.